QuickSilver Pro vs Azure OpenAI Service

 )FAQ

 Yes — the OpenAI SDK is the same shape Azure exposes.
-Change `azure_endpoint` to a plain `base_url=https://api.quicksilverpro.io/v1`, drop the deployment-name indirection (use the model ID directly: deepseek-v4-flash, deepseek-r1, etc.), and supply your QSP key.
+Change `azure_endpoint` to a plain `base_url=https://api.quicksilverpro.io/v1`, drop the deployment-name indirection (use the model ID directly: deepseek-v4-flash, deepseek-v4-pro, etc.), and supply your QSP key.
 Streaming, tool calling, JSON schema strict mode, and usage accounting all work.

 QuickSilver Pro infrastructure is hosted on dedicated bare-metal in Europe (OVH) with US edge.
 Region pinning is available on teams plans for data-residency requirements.
 For full Azure-region-locked inference with sovereign-cloud controls, Azure OpenAI is the right tool.